Euphillya/Skyllia/addons/PapiSkyllia/readme.md

 Enhances ore management on your Skyblock islands by providing placeholders related to ore generation and management.

 - **Placeholders**:
-    - `%skyllia_ore_generator_name%` - Returns the name of the ore generator on the island.
+    - `%skyllia_ore%` - Returns the name of the ore generator on the island.

 ### SkylliaValue